Le Dindon

-Le Dindon (The Turkey) is a three-act farce by Georges Feydeau, first produced in Paris in 1896.
+Le Dindon is a three-act farce by Georges Feydeau, first produced in Paris in 1896.
 It depicts the unsuccessful attempts of the central character – the "dindon" (roughly "the fall guy") to seduce a married woman, and the chaotic events caused by his fruitless machinations.

 Background and premiere

 By the mid-1890s Georges Feydeau had established himself as the leading writer of French farce of his generation.
 At a time when a run of 100 performances was regarded in Parisian theatres as a success, Feydeau had enjoyed runs of 434 for Champignol malgré lui (1892) and 371 for L'Hôtel du libre échange (1894).
 Both those plays had been written in collaboration with Maurice Desvallières.
 Le Dindon was a solo effort.

 The play opened at the Théâtre du Palais-Royal on 8 February 1896, and ran for 238 performances.

 The title of the play has no exact English equivalent in the context in which Feydeau uses it.
 The Dictionnaire de l'Académie française, in addition to the general meaning – "turkey", as in poultry – offers subsidiary definitions of "dindon": "un homme niais et infatué de lui-même … le dindon de la farce … la dupe, la victime d'une plaisanterie ou d'une intrigue" – "a silly, self-infatuated man … the turkey of the farce … the dupe, the victim of a joke or an intrigue."